bahrus/fetch-for/README.md

 ## [Demo](https://jsfiddle.net/bahrus/ma0vtbnx/1/)

 fetch-for is a small-ish, bare-bones simple fetch web component.
-For fewer features, but a smaller foot print, consider using [https://github.com/k-fetch].
-What k-fetch lacks which this component adopts is form-like support.

- For more features (but larger footprint), see [xtal-fetch](https://www.npmjs.com/package/xtal-fetch), that is in serious need for an update [TODO].

-fetch-for hopes to be "just the right amount" of size for many purposes.
-It *may* provide support for streaming HTML.
-If not, or for other scenarios where it might work better, see alternatives that focus on that scenario, such as [be-written](https://github.com/bahrus/be-written).

 Like *k-fetch*, *fetch-for* can act as a base web component for "web components as a service".  [be-fetching](https://github.com/bahrus/be-fetching) [TODO] actually does just that - it can dynamically create such a web component on the fly, declaratively, that extends this base class.